kawaharm/campus-bops/README.md

 });
 ```

-###  2. Adding Songs from Spotify to Category
+###  2. Adding Songs from Spotify to a Category
 The `search.ejs` template below is for the user to search a song, show the first 5 results, and enable them to add to their category.
 An embedded player is included so the user can preview each song as well.
-When a user clicks "Add to Category", a POST request is made and sends the song data to the Category controller.
+When a user clicks "Add to Category", a POST request is made and sends the song data to the Song controller where it will be assigned a category, thanks to its many-to-one association.

 ```html
 <div>